 She has published over 125 peer-reviewed papers, including several guidelines for the diagnosis of fungal infections and book chapters.
 She is a regular speaker and chair of national and international conferences.
 She collaborates with WHO and PAHO in several projects.
 She is an associate editor for the Journal of Fungi and belongs to the editorial board of Mycopathologia and Frontiers in Cellular and Infection Microbiology.

-She is the current chair of the EFISG (Fungal Infection Study group) from ESCMID, Spanish delegate in the ECMM (European Confederation of Medical Mycology) board, Fellow of the ECMM (FECMM), vice president of the Spanish Society for Mycology (AEM) and the co-supervisor of the EUPHEM (European Public Health Microbiology training program) from ECDC (European Centre for Disease Prevention and Control) in Spain.
+She is the current chair of the EFISG (Fungal Infection Study group) from ESCMID (unpaid), Spanish delegate in the ECMM (European Confederation of Medical Mycology) board (unpaid), Fellow of the ECMM (FECMM), vice president of the Spanish Society for Mycology (AEM) (unpaid), on the Scientific Advisory Board of the Joint Program Initiaive on Antimicrobial Resistance (unpaid) the co-supervisor of the EUPHEM (European Public Health Microbiology training program) from ECDC (European Centre for Disease Prevention and Control) in Spain.
+She chairs the WHO Technical advisory Fungal disease expert group (unpaid).